 Later chapters of the manga indicate that no, she had absolutely no idea.
 Another woman that rises without another Shiki around stumbles home to her daughter, only to be confused that she cannot stomach normal foodstuffs anymore.
 So Kyoko, from her perspective, basically woke up to her husband torturing and murdering her out of the blue for no reason at all.

 Curb-Stomp Battle: Tatsumi vs. anyone.
-The villagers' war against the Shiki from episode 18 onwards is pretty much this trope, with thirty percent of the latter exterminated in a single night and the rest taken down with little effort.
+The villagers' war against the Shiki from Episode 18 onwards is pretty much this trope, with thirty percent of the latter exterminated in a single day and the rest taken down with little effort.

 A Day in the Limelight: One chapter in the manga, and most of one episode and part of a second in the anime, are shown through Masao's point of view.
 The two OVAs also center around side characters.
 The first follows Hasegawa, the café owner whose family was never attacked, and Nao, who attacked her whole family in the hopes they would rise up.
 The second follows Kanami and Tae, who own the roadside restaurant Chigusa, and Motoko Maeda, who slowly goes insane as her family is picked off by Shiki and eventually sets herself on fire in Yamari.